Kathy Berman, Wife Of ESPN Legend Chris Berman, Killed In Connecticut Car Crash

 “This is a devastating tragedy and difficult to comprehend.
 Chris is beloved by all his ESPN colleagues and for good reason: He has a huge heart and has given so much to so many over the years.
 We know how much his family means to him and all we can do at a moment like this is give him the love and support he will surely need at this hour.
 Our thoughts and prayers are with Chris, Meredith, Doug and the entire family.”

-Behrman’s vehicle rear-ended a 2003 Ford Escape X which was being driven by 87-year-old Edward Bertulis.
+Berman’s vehicle rear-ended a 2003 Ford Escape X, which was being driven by 87-year-old Edward Bertulis.
 After that, Berman’s Lexus veered off the road to the right and went down a small embankment before rolling over into a small body of water.

 Bertulis’ Ford Escape also went off the road and ended up striking a utility pole and overturning on the road.
 He was taken to a nearby hospital where he died shortly after arrival.